 Overall, Stephenson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small city, Stephenson does not have a public transit system used by locals to get to and from work.
+Stephenson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Stephenson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.95% of people over 25 have a bachelor's degree or advanced degree.